Public Health Internships

 - Sonia Video Tutorials on How to Use Sonia

 The internship is designed to be a culminating portfolio development and service learning experience for students during their senior year.
 Through this experience, students will work through three core components of knowledge, action, and reflection that are essential to service learning.
 Students will complete a public health-related internship with clear, independent outcomes and objectives.

 Three credits of field study are required for all CHS seniors and are arranged through the Field Studies course (CHS 494).
-Students in CHS 494 are required to develop a health-related project for their organization.
+Students in CHS 494 are required to develop a health-related project for their organization worth 100-hours.
 This will demonstrate the skills and range of knowledge our seniors have developed.
 Projects, rather than simply working at a site, provide a unique service to an organization and can be a strong addition to a student's resume.
 Field studies have provided our undergraduate students with valuable experiences that often lead to job offers and very positive letters of recommendation for graduate school.

-Accordingt to the Council on Public Health (CEPH), "All MPH Students must have planned, supervised, evaluated practice experience; in a variety of settings, but especially state and local Health Departments; Preceptors must be qualified public health professionals."
+According to the Council on Public Health (CEPH), "All MPH Students must have planned, supervised, evaluated practice experience; in a variety of settings, but especially state and local Health Departments; Preceptors must be qualified public health professionals."